Retirement Retirement Planning

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Retirement might be a far-off idea for some workers, but you also may be surprised about how ready you are for retirement.
+Retirement might be a far-off idea for some workers, but you also may be surprised about how prepared you are for retirement.
 You may not realize just how much money you’ve already saved or what other options you may have to fund your retirement.

 Your retirement portfolio is in good shape